 Steve Wilson lives in Trinity Bellwoods.
 Born in the dark years (the early seventies), he has been gainfully employed for some time in various design-related positions, including, but not limited to, photographer, comic artist, interior designer, children’s-book illustrator, TV-channel designer, painter, graphic designer, animation director, editorial illustrator, and character designer.
 Steve also likes Belgium.
 Last updated summer, 2009.

 Christina Winchur lives in Bloordale Village.
 She is currently working on her first novel.
 Last updated summer, 2002.

 Elana Wolff is a writer, editor, translator, and designer and facilitator of social art courses.
-Her latest poetry collection, Swoon, won the 2020 Canadian Jewish Literary Award for poetry.
-She has contributed to the magazine since 2000.
-Last updated winter, 2020–2021.
+She is the author of seven poetry collections, most recently Shape Taking.
+She first contributed to the magazine in 2000.
+Last updated fall, 2022.